Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Networks that are strong could lead to more opportunities to work and progress in your career.
+- Building strong networks could lead to more opportunities to work and progress in your career.

-- Overcommitment can cause mistakes as well as burnout and internal frustration.
+- The overcommitment causes mistakes as well as burnout and internal frustration.

-- Reduce stress by implementing techniques for managing time and learning to delegate tasks that are not popular.
+- Reduce stress by learning Time Management techniques and learning to delegate tasks that are not popular.

 Not Establishing Goals

-Neglecting Networking
+Dismissing Networking

-In what ways Can You Network Better?
+What Can You Network Better?

-- Attend professional meetings
+- Attend professional events

-- Join online forums related to your area of expertise
+- Join online forums that are related to your area of expertise

 - Volunteer for the task of organizing